denten-books/plain-text/main.md

 penalties.

 The impact of DMCA and smart contracts on the practice of reading and on literary analysis is potentially immense.
-The electronic book is not a book at all, but a "data object," in which the modest copyright symbol gives way to a "control layer," which dynamically adapts "to the needs of both the owner and the user."
+The electronic book in the language of the DMCA is not a book at all, but a "data object," in which the modest copyright symbol gives way to a "control layer," which dynamically adapts "to the needs of both the owner and the user."
 These adaptations could of course take a benign form, of the kind suggested in "*Remix: Literatur*," where Michel Chaouli imagines a device akin to a "literature equalizer," empowering readers to "tune" any given text to their liking.
 Don't really like intensifiers?
 Just turn the "adverb knob" down!
 I hold on to the possibility of building such a device with Chaouli.
 In the meantime, existing electronic book software and hardware devices adapt themselves to the reader in far more blunt ways.
 Some prevent simple copy and paste actions.
 Others can be used to censor and surveil.

-Smart contracts and DMCA are merely indicative of digital text, which offers only the illusion of flat textuality.
+Smart contracts and DMCA are a conspicuous symptom ailing all digital text, which offers only the illusion of flat textuality.
 Where a literary scholar could hope to gleam the machinations of ideology from surface representation in print, the digital device obscures literal flows of power and control.
-Isomorphic application design provides a measure of similarity between page and screen, obscuring material divergence beneath.
+Isomorphic application design makes the sitution more acute in giving a measure of similarity between page and screen (the definition of isomoprhism), obscuring material divergence beneath.

-Quote Kirsch here.
+### 3.6 WYSINAWYG (What You See Is Not Always What You Get)

+It is in this ersatz isomorphism I think lies the often-repeated thesis of digital immateriality.

 Automated discourse has gained opacity and depth in several stages: first, by coupling content and control on the surface of removable paper storage media (ticker tape and punch cards); second, in removing inscription from view onto magnetic tape; and, finally, by manufacturing an illusion of visibility on the screen.[^ln3-illusion]

 I offer the following historical snapshots and exemplary devices as illustrations that move us roughly from tail end of the Gutenberg galaxy into